 With warm weather finally here, it’s time to fire up the grill.

 My favorite thing to throw on the grill this year is a whole fish.
 It looks intimidating, but it is actually quite easy, and the payoff is awesome.
-Fish has so much more flavor when cooked whole, and you can pack in even more flavor by stuffing the fish with garlic, lemon, and herbs, or other aromatics (lemongrass? ginger?).
+Fish has so much more flavor when cooked whole, and you can pack in even more flavor by stuffing the fish with garlic, lemon, herbs, and other aromatics.
 With company, I just serve the fish whole on a big platter and we all go to town.

-3. Sprinkle each side of the fish generously with herbs de provence, salt, and black pepper, and rub the seasonings into the fish.
+Sprinkle each side of the fish generously with herbs de provence, salt, and black pepper, and rub the seasonings into the fish.
 Toss some seasonings into the cavity.
-Rub the fish on all sides with canola oil.
+Rub the fish on all sides with Canola oil.